nyangweso-rodgers/data-ops/workflows/dagster/Readme.md

 4. Add Schedules/Sensors (when to run)
 5. Test in development
 6. Deploy to production with different resource configs

+## Laoding Data into Memory

+## Streaming

+- The streaming version is a generator that yields batches instead of accumulating everything in memory before returning.
+This matters because:
+  1. Memory efficiency - You process one batch at a time, so your memory footprint stays constant regardless of how many rows you're loading.
+  2. Real-time processing - You can start pushing data to ClickHouse as soon as the first batch is ready, rather than waiting for all data to be fetched and concatenated.
+This is huge for ETL pipelines—reduces end-to-end latency.
+  3. Failure resilience - If something breaks midway, you've already committed batches 1-10 to ClickHouse.
+With the second approach, you'd have wasted time fetching everything only to fail at the concatenation step.
+  4. Predictable performance - No garbage collection spikes or memory thrashing when dealing with large result sets.

 # Resources and Further Reading